CUB: Benchmarking Context Utilisation Techniques for Language Models: Related Work

 \section{Related Work}

 \paragraph{Context-intensive datasets} We consider two main categories of context-intensive datasets: 1) datasets representing \emph{knowledge-intensive tasks}, i.e. tasks for which access to external context is crucial, and 2) datasets designed to \emph{diagnose} model adaptability to external knowledge.
-Examples of datasets representative of knowledge-intensive tasks are Natural Questions (NQ), DRUID, the KILT datasets and PubMedQA \citep{kwiatkowski-etal-2019-natural,druid,petroni-etal-2021-kilt,jin-etal-2019-pubmedqa}.
-Examples of diagnostic datasets representative of the latter category are CounterFact and ConflictQA \citep{meng2022locating,xie2024knowledgeconflict}.
-These datasets contain synthesised queries based on fact triplets from LAMA \citep{petroni-etal-2019-language} (e.g. Thomas Ong-citizen of-Singapore) for which contexts have been synthesised to induce \emph{knowledge conflicts} by promoting answers in conflict with the parametric memory of the studied LM (e.g. ``Pakistan'' as opposed to ``Singapore'').
-Diagnostic datasets have found widespread use for work on mechanistic interpretability and the evaluation of context utilisation \citep{meng2022locating,geva-etal-2023-dissecting,ortu-etal-2024-competition}.
+Examples of datasets representative of knowledge-intensive tasks are Natural Questions (NQ), DRUID, the KILT datasets and PubMedQA \citep{kwiatkowski-etal-2019-natural,hagstrom-etal-2025-reality,petroni-etal-2021-kilt,jin-etal-2019-pubmedqa}.
+Examples of diagnostic datasets representative of the latter category are CounterFact and ConflictQA \citep{meng2022locating,xie2024knowledgeconflict}, which contain synthesised queries based on fact triplets.
+In these datasets, contexts are synthesised to induce \emph{knowledge conflicts} by promoting answers that conflict with the parametric memory of the studied LM.
+These diagnostic datasets have found widespread use for work on mechanistic interpretability and the evaluation of context utilisation \citep{meng2022locating,geva-etal-2023-dissecting,ortu-etal-2024-competition,sun2025evaluationframeworkhighlightexplanations,islam2026multistepknowledgeinteractionanalysis}.

-Previous work has typically evaluated different CMTs on either of the dataset categories. \textsc{CUB} incorporates datasets representative of both knowledge-intensive tasks and diagnostic datasets, thus enabling comprehensive evaluations of CMTs in different settings.
+Previous work has typically evaluated different CMTs on either of the dataset categories in isolation, creating a fragmented understanding of CMT effectiveness. \textsc{CUB} bridges this critical gap by incorporating datasets representative of both knowledge-intensive tasks and diagnostic datasets, enabling the first comprehensive evaluation of CMTs across truly diverse settings.